-If you don’t grow your own peppers, consider purchasing in bulk from local growers at your farmer’s market when in season and preserve peppers to enjoy all year.
+Take advantage of the summer bounty and preserve peppers to enjoy all year.
+If you don’t grow your own peppers, consider purchasing in bulk from local growers at your farmer’s market.

 It’s been a great year for growing peppers in the home garden here in New England.
 Like the rest of the east coast, rainfall has been below average in Maine all summer.
 Peppers are one crop that has thrived in these conditions.